thehamop1/AdvSoftwareEngineeringProject/ProjectProposal/README.md

     - Have a set of actions a user can perform
     - Have a fully designed interface for the application
         - At the very least this should be a full mock-up depending on the complexity
-    - A basic set of unit tests
+    - A basic set of tests for the dialogic agent